Metaswitch/clearwater-readthedocs/External HSS Integration.md

 *   Multimedia-Auth - to retrieve authentication details
 *   Server-Assignment - to retrieve Initial Filter Criteria documents and register for change notifications
 *   Push-Profile - to be notified of changes to Initial Filter Criteria documents
 *   User-Authorization - to retrieve S-CSCF details on initial registrations
 *   Location-Information - to retrieve S-CSCF details on calls
+*   Registration-Termination - to be notified of de-registrations

 ## How to Enable It